-Thinking about putting up your first listing on Airbnb?
-Here are 10 things you need to think about before you do that.
+Thinking about putting up your first listing up on Airbnb?
+Here are 10 things you need to think about BEFORE you start.

 Do you have a lonely couch that you’d like to make a few extra bucks from?
-Have an extra bedroom you can rent?
-Or maybe you’ve heard about how much your friend is making from hosting on Airbnb that you are considering getting a dedicated unit to rent out?
+Have an extra bedroom you could rent?
+Or maybe you’ve heard about how much your friend is making from hosting on Airbnb and it made you want to get a dedicated unit to rent out?
 Regardless of what your situation or motivation, here are some important things to think about first.

 Yes, we all know you want to make some money from hosting on Airbnb but what is your goal exactly?
-Just an occasional extra income?
-A reliable and consistent extra income?
+Just the occasional extra income?
+A reliable and consistent secondary income?
 Income replacement?
-Build a short term rental empire?
-Depending on your goals, the amount of capital, time, and risk involved in hosting on Airbnb can be quite different.
+Or build a short term rental empire?
+Depending on your goals, the amount of capital, time, and risk involved in hosting on Airbnb will be quite different.